The power of a calm canvas in learning environments

 For educational leaders like her, it’s not just intuition leading them.

-A study on the impact of classroom design looked at 153 classrooms across 27 UK primary schools and found that the physical design of a classroom accounted for 16% of the difference in how much children learned over a single school year.
+A study on the impact of classroom design found that the physical design of a classroom accounted for 16% of the difference in how much children learned over a single school year.
 Seven design factors made a measurable difference, among them ownership, color, and visual complexity.

-At Natural Pod, we think about this research like this every time we design a piece of furniture.
+At Natural Pod, we think about this research like when designing a learning space.
 Our goal is to create what we call a calm canvas: a visual foundation that allows children to be the most vibrant thing in the room.

 A calm canvas for any accents